flancia-coop/doc.anagora.org/against-meta.md

 It is currently: a DRAFT or work in progress.
 If there is consensus we will use this text to start a vote on this key issue affecting the [[social.coop]] community.

 For historical context about how we got here, please see https://wiki.social.coop/wiki/Federation_with_Threads in the Social.coop wiki.

+For a five minute exposition by [[Zuck]] himself that sums up the situation well, see https://www.facebook.com/zuck/videos/1525382954801931/.

 ## Proposal

-Defederate from threads.net immediately, meaning applying the SUSPEND policy in Mastodon, due to their updated policies regarding permissable hate speech impacting the LGBTQ+ community and those who may be perceived as immigrants.
+Defederate from threads.net immediately, meaning applying the SUSPEND policy in Mastodon, due to their updated policies regarding permissable hate speech impacting the LGBTQ+ community and immigrants.
 This policy endorsed by corporation [[Meta]] is considered in violation of the [Mastodon Server Covenant](https://joinmastodon.org/covenant) rule 1, and thus in breach of widely agreed Fediverse guidelines.

 ## Comments